ThomasByr/chess/README.md

 *   finding bugs on copy is going to take a while
 *   valgrind is crying : millions of pieces are created and are not freed by the os... god dammit ubuntu
-*   added the ending string but it is not even standard notation (I called it FEN anyway)
+*   added the ending string which is not even standard notation (I called it FEN anyway)
 *   found a bug on get_weighted_value for pieces
+*   hopefully copilot can generate doxygen

 </details>